perma-id/w3id.org/biocompute/readme.md

 GitHub:
 * https://github.com/biocompute-objects/

 BioCompute standardized bioinformatics pipelines/workflows in the High-Throughput Sequencing (HTS) space.
-The US Food and Drug Administration (FDA) and George Washington University (GW) have partnered to establish a framework for community-based standards development and harmonization of HTS computations and data formats.
-Standardized HTS data processing and data formats will promote interoperability and simplify the verification of bioinformatics protocols.
+This permalink is to the stable BioCompute releases.

 ## Contact:
 * Raja Mazumder <mazumder@gwu.edu>